5 Coat Warning Signs of Illness in Dogs & Cats

 At home, note whether the dog’s skin looks better after time in a more humid room or worse after sleeping near vents.
 Consider tracking indoor humidity with a basic meter and writing down when heating or air conditioning runs heavily.
 These details help the veterinarian interpret whether the plan should emphasize barrier-supportive bathing frequency, humidification, or stronger itch control during predictable seasons.

-Skin barrier function depends on a steady supply of lipids and a controlled inflammatory tone.
-Omega-3 fatty acids are often discussed because they can support normal inflammatory balance and skin comfort as part of a broader plan; in dogs, omega-3 supplementation has been studied for changes in indices and quality-of-life measures (Carlisle, 2024).
-Nutrition is not a substitute for diagnosing infection or allergy, but it can contribute to a less volatile baseline when the main driver is being treated.
+The barrier runs on a steady supply of lipids and a controlled inflammatory tone.
+[Omega-3 fatty acids](https://lapetitelabs.com/pages/fatty-acids-for-dogs-omega-3-6-9-7) support normal inflammatory balance and skin comfort as part of a broader plan; in dogs, omega-3 supplementation has been studied for changes in skin indices and quality-of-life measures (Carlisle, 2024).
+Nutrition won't diagnose infection or allergy, but it can hold a calmer baseline while the main driver is treated.

-Owners should bring the diet history: brand, protein source, treats, and any recent switches, plus whether fish oil or other supplements are already used.
-Note stool changes, since gastrointestinal upset can limit consistency with a plan.
-If adding a supplement, choose one that fits daily routines and does not crowd out prescribed therapies; the aim is resilience and bounce-back, not a rapid cosmetic shift.
+Bring the diet history to your appointment: brand, protein source, treats, recent switches, and whether fish oil or other supplements are already in use.
+Note stool changes, since GI upset limits how consistently you can run a plan.
+If you add a supplement, pick one that fits the daily routine and doesn't crowd out prescribed therapy — the aim is resilience and bounce-back, not a fast cosmetic change.

 What Not to Do While Waiting for the Appointment